kubernetes-sigs/karpenter/designs/v1-roadmap.md

 **Category:** Breaking

 Users care about the removal of their nodes within a certain timeframe due to security requirements.
 Budgets, `karpenter.sh/do-not-disrupt` pods and blocking PDBs should not stop us from starting the drain of the node after it exceeds its expireAfter value.
-Once a node has begun evicting, it will remain on the cluster up to its t`erminationGracePeriod` duration (assuming there are blocking PDBs or pods that are running with the `karpenter.sh/do-not-disrupt` annotation) and then be removed.
+Once a node has begun evicting, it will remain on the cluster up to its `terminationGracePeriod` duration (assuming there are blocking PDBs or pods that are running with the `karpenter.sh/do-not-disrupt` annotation) and then be removed.

 #### Tasks